 Can I Wear Braces If I’m Pregnant?

-See Your Obstetrician Before Undergoing Orthodontic Work
+Should You See Your Obstetrician Before Orthodontic Work?

 One of the first things you should do as you contemplate having dental work done is a very important but little known fact that you should first make an appointment with your obstetrician to learn whether there any risks involved in undergoing orthodontic dental work while you’re pregnant.
 With that issue out of the way, you will need to begin making a list of all medications you’re taking and hand it over to your orthodontist.

-Why Your Medication List Is So Important
+Why Is Your Medication List So Important?

 Your orthodontist will use the medication list to learn whether any of the drugs you are taking will result in oral complicated issues later on.
 This dental specialist will be looking at your current history of medications to determine whether any of the medications have side-effects that could affect your planned orthodontic work.

 You will not be given any medications in order to have orthodontic treatment.
 Your specialist will determine whether vitamins you are currently taking could actually cause a reduction in a tooth movement when your orthodontic therapy is in progress.

 Can You Have Oral Surgery Or Anesthesia While Pregnant?